matwerber1/serverless-airflow-on-aws-fargate/README.md

 I don't have everything working yet...

+# Disclaimer!

+I'm new to Airflow and this project is a learning experience.

+My current goal is "just get it working", so production considerations (security, scaling, best practices, etc.) have not been addressed.

 # Status

 Just got everything finally working.
 I ran a DAG and it was successfully passed to and executed by the worker container :)